 Global studies courses are designed to help students understand the contemporary world, its critical issues, and some of the factors and events that molded it.

 Semester Electives: World Religions, Nazi Mind, Global Art, Classical Civlizations (year long), Russian Revolutions, Latin American Revolutions, Global Race and Racism, Middle East, Modern China, Human Rights and International Law

 (Seniors may choose to take these courses with departmental permission.)

 Junior and Senior Electives: United States Social History, Honors United States History and Historiography, Honors American Civilization, Honors European History, Microeconomics, Macroeconomics, Honors American Politics, Honors Comparative and Global Politics, AP Psychology, Chicago: City on the Make, Chicago Justice and Social Action, Genocide and Human Rights (GOA*), International Macroeconomics (GOA), Intro to Psychology (GOA), 9/11 in a Global Context (GOA), Abnormal Psychology (GOA), Comparative Religions (GOA), Gender Studies (GOA). *Global Online Academy

 Students enter the upper school mathematics program with different levels of preparedness.
 To best meet the needs of these differing learning styles and abilities, regular, honors and AP levels of certain math courses are offered.
 Upper school students must complete three credits, including Algebra 2 and Geometry

-Algebra 1 & 2, Honors Algebra 2, Geometry, Honors Geometry, Precalculus, Honors Precalculus, Accelerated Honors Precalculus and Honors Differential Calculus, AP Calculus AB, AP Calculus BC, Honors Multivariable Calculus, AP Statistics
+Algebra 1, Algebra 2, Honors Algebra 2, Geometry, Honors Geometry, Precalculus, Honors Precalculus, Accelerated Honors Precalculus and Honors Differential Calculus, AP Calculus AB, AP Calculus BC, Honors Multivariable Calculus, AP Statistics

 Electives: Grades 10-12